sneaktricks/maze_game/README.md

 and in midair.
 Additionally, the ball bounces off walls, which can be utilized to navigate the maze.

 Maze difficulty depends on its size, where a higher-dimension maze has a smaller ball and more complex maze.
-The most difficult mazes demand precision to move a smaller ball.
-However, more force can be applied to smaller balls.
+The most difficult mazes demand extreme precision to move a smaller ball.
+However, to alleviate this challenge, more force can be applied to smaller balls.